 The CPCRN was initiated in October 2002, with funding from the Centers for Disease Control and Prevention (CDC) and the National Cancer Institute (NCI) as part of their efforts to more effectively translate research into practice.
 It is a thematic research network of the Prevention Research Centers (PRCs), which is the CDC flagship program for preventing and controlling chronic diseases.

-By drawing on the established PRC guidelines and strong community ties, the CPCRN conducts community-based, participatory cancer research across its ten network centers, regardless of academic affiliations and geographic boundaries.
+By drawing on the established PRC guidelines and strong community ties, the CPCRN conducts community-based, participatory cancer research across its eight network centers, regardless of academic affiliations and geographic boundaries.

 CPCRN Network Centers undertake cross-site projects, described on the Workgroups page, that pursue the overall objective of extending our knowledge base of translation processes, measures and outcomes for evidence-based cancer control activities and developing partnerships with major national systems and networks.